Watch real Users. Understand Why User Struggle.

 Close the Feedback Loop

-See whether users actually behave the way you expected.
+Verify if users are interacting as anticipated.
 A layout might look clean in Figma, but users might scroll right past your focal point.

 Ground design decisions in evidence, not assumptions.